damianc/nothing/README.md

 # The what is that?

-**nothing** is a lightweight library allowing you to do nothing with an array.
+**nothing** is a trivial library allowing you to do nothing with an array.

 # API